 Homeschooling Benefits Why let Tim and Lisa learn at home than send them to school?
 Well, first of all, you don't have to wake them up at 7 every morning and bundle them off to school with umpteen numbers of instructions and wait with an anxious heart till they return.
 Homeschooling gives you more control over the influences that affect your child.
 The growth and development of your child are removed from the realm of the unknown.
 You and you alone can decide what your child needs to do or learn.
-Tailoring the curriculum to suit the needs and interests of the child is one of the most obvious benefits of homeschooling
+Tailoring the curriculum to suit the child's needs and interests is one of the most obvious benefits of homeschooling.

 The schooling of the child becomes an extended family activity.
 Parents get involved in every step of the learning procedure.
 Field trips and experiments become family activities.
 Thus, the child receives more quality time with his parents.
 The entire family shares games, chores, and projects.
 Family closeness becomes the focus here.
 The child is also free of any negative peer pressure while making choices and decisions.

-Homeschooling allows parents to take control over the moral and religious learning of the child.
+Homeschooling allows parents to take control of the moral and religious learning of the child.
 Parents have the flexibility to incorporate their beliefs and ideologies into the child's curriculum.
 There is no confusion in the child's mind either because there is no variation between what is being taught and what is being practiced.

 Lastly, more and more parents are getting disillusioned with the public school system.
 They believe that their children are being pushed too hard or too little.
 Other worrying issues about discipline and ethics also make the school system less welcome.
 Many repudiate the educational philosophy of grouping children solely based on their age.
 Some parents themselves have unhappy memories of their own public school experience that motivates them to opt for homeschooling when it comes to their own children.

 Homeschooling is the best way to teach a child if you have the time, the ability, and the interest to follow through with his education.
 After all, nobody can understand or appreciate your child more than you.